 News is posted on the school website along with calendar dates and sporting fixtures.
 An annual printed newsletter is produced alongside termly online newsletters sent out via MIS.
-Our Twitter accounts, Facebook page, Instagram account and Blogs showcase what is happening on a regular basis, within the School, as well as highlighting school achievements.
-Specific department accounts for Twitter are also utilised to keep parents and pupils aware of subject news and relevant articles.
+Twitter, Facebook, Instagram and LinkedIn accounts showcase what is happening on a regular basis, within the School, as well ashighlighting School achievements.